 The Directors have considered the recoverability of the carrying values of Property, Plant and Equipment.
 No impairment has been identified or recognised based on the current forecasts of the Group and Company.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) For the 15 month period ending 30 June 2022
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) For the year ending 30 June 2023

 10 INVESTMENTS